Welcome to the

 Submission Guidelines

-The ToM 2023 workshop will use OpenReview as the review platform.
+The ToM 2025 workshop will use CMT as the review platform.

 Dual Submission Policy